 - Jim Quirk teaches a wide range of courses in American and comparative politics.
-He serves on the Faculty Senate and as faculty advisor to the SPA Leadership program.
-He also serves as faculty advisor to The World Mind, AU's undergraduate magazine for public policy.
-Jim has taught at Loyola University Maryland and The Catholic University of America, and at the Varna [Bulgaria] Univ. of Economics through the Soros Foundation/Open Society Institute.
+He serves as faculty advisor to the SPA Leadership program and as faculty advisor to The World Mind, AU's undergraduate magazine for public policy.
+Jim has taught at Loyola University Maryland and The Catholic University of America, and at the Varna [Bulgaria] Univ. of Economics.
 He lectures on American federalism at the Library of Congress's Open World Leadership Center.
 He has published on comparative nation-building, globalization, and American foreign policy, and writes for the Foreign Policy Assn blog.
-Dr Quirk's favorite work outside the classroom includes experience in Russia, the Balkans, Mexico, and the Kurdistan Region of Iraq; naval engineering support for The Bishop Group; Middle East Dialogue at Catholic University; ICANN MEAC SWG; and working with AU's Center for Teaching, Research and Learning.
+Dr Quirk's favorite work outside the classroom includes experience in Russia, the Balkans, Mexico, Israel/Palestine, and the Kurdistan Region of Iraq; naval engineering support for The Bishop Group; Middle East Dialogue at Catholic University; ICANN MEAC SWG; and working with AU's Center for Teaching, Research and Learning.

 Online Learning and the Mobile Student.
 Educause Review article and other research presentations, since 2014.
 Distance learning and online education today.
 Perspectives from students, faculty, and universities.
 Survey of students: social and mobile.

 Open World Leadership Center, Library of Congress.
 Lead discussions with young professsionals from Eastern Europe, Russia, and Central Asia, since 2013.

 ICANN MEAC SWG, ICANN - Middle East and Adjacent Countries - Strategy Working Group, 2016-2019.

 U.S. Embassy Speakers Series: Serbia 2015.
 Presentations in Belgrade, Novi Sad, and Nis.